TABLE OF CONTENTS

 c.
 Additional Impairment or Wage Loss.
 If the employee indicates that he or she wishes to claim additional Part E compensation due to increased permanent impairment as a result of an accepted covered illness, or additional compensation for another calendar year of qualifying wage-loss, the CE follows established procedures for facilitating these claims.

 4. National Office Responsibilities.
-At the beginning of each fiscal year, the NO Fiscal Officer sends a Form EN-13 information request (Exhibit 2) to each state’s workers’ compensation authority advising of the requirement under EEOICPA that any state workers’ compensation benefits received by a covered Part E employee for an accepted covered illness must be coordinated with Part E benefits received for that same illness, and requesting information about workers’ compensation benefits paid to employees who have been awarded Part E benefits.
+At the beginning of each fiscal year, the NO Fiscal Officer (FO) sends a Form EN-13 information request to each state’s workers’ compensation authority advising of the requirement under the EEOICPA that any state workers’ compensation benefits received by a covered Part E employee for an accepted covered illness must be coordinated with Part E benefits received for that same illness, and requesting information about workers’ compensation benefits paid to employees who have been awarded Part E benefits.

 (1) Name(s) of the claimant(s);